Dog Bites

 • Compensation for life-long scarring or disfigurement.

-What to do After a Dog Bite
+What to Do After a Dog Bite in Laredo, Texas

-Get contact information from the owner.
-Find out how to contact the dog owner and their insurance carrier if possible.
+• Get contact information from the owner: Find out how to contact the dog owner and their insurance carrier if possible.
 Take a picture of their photo I.D.

-Document.
-Document what happened by taking pictures of the scene where it happened, of the dog, of the surrounding environment, and particularly of the injury.
+• Document: Document what happened by taking pictures of the scene where it happened, of the dog, of the surrounding environment, and particularly of the injury.

-Report the bite to law enforcement.
-This needs to be done to preserve evidence and to have an investigative report prepared.
+• Report the bite to law enforcement: This needs to be done to preserve evidence and to have an investigative report prepared.
 The police will determine if the dog’s immunizations are up to date and, if not, quarantine the animal to be sure it does not have rabies or some other infectious disease.

-Frequently Asked Questions About Laredo Dog Bite Lawyer
+FAQs About Laredo Dog Bite Injury Claims

 What should I do immediately after a dog bite in Laredo, Texas?